-✓ D1.
-ESTABLISHES A SAFE PHYSICAL AND PSYCHOLOGICAL ENVIRONMENT.
-DN maintains an unsafe physical and psychological environment.
+D1.
+ESTABLISHES A SAFE PHYSICAL AND PSYCHOLOGICAL ENVIRONMENT for all students.
+InTASC 3a, 3k DN maintains an unsafe physical and psychological environment.
 DE attempts to maintain a safe physical and psychological environment.
-ME effectively creates a safe physical and psychological environment; EE AND explains the purpose for these choices to students.
+ME effectively creates a safe physical and psychological environment; EE AND explains the purpose for these choices to all students.